Penton (company)

 Penton was an information services and marketing company.
 The company's three largest revenue streams came from events, digital and marketing services.
-Although Penton had a long history (see below) as a trade publisher, in 2015 it reported that 35 percent of its EBITDA derived from digital products, 54 percent from events, and 11 percent from print.
+Although Penton had a long history (see below) as a trade publisher, in 2015 it reported that 35% of its EBITDA derived from digital products, 54% from events, and 11% from print.
 The main industry segments served by Penton include agriculture, transportation, natural products/food, infrastructure, and design and manufacturing.

 The company was descended from Penton Publishing, founded by John Penton in Cleveland in 1904 to bring together production of several trade magazine titles, including Foundry, which he had created in Detroit in 1892.
 However, after the Penton/Prism merger, the company is now headquartered in New York City, although it continues to maintain offices in Cleveland and other U.S. cities, with an employee base of approximately 1,350 people.

 Due to reduced advertising sales as customers shifted to digital media from print, Penton went through "pre-packaged" bankruptcy reorganization in 2010.

-On September 15, 2016 it was announced that Penton was to be bought by UK based company Informa for $1.56 billion.
+On September 15, 2016, it was announced that Penton was to be bought by UK based company Informa for $1.56 billion.
 The sale closed on November 2, 2016.
 Penton was integrated into Informa Business Intelligence in 2017.